What Is Technical SEO? A Complete Guide

 XML Sitemaps and How They Boost Your SEO

-An XML sitemap acts as a roadmap for search engines, outlining the pages you want them to crawl and index.
+An XML sitemap acts as a roadmap for search engines, outlining the pages you want them to crawl and index, and helping search engines crawl pages across your entire site.
 It’s especially beneficial for:

 - Large websites with extensive content.